cosineblast/PuzzleWarp/DESIGN.md

 Once the player has finished the level in all parallel universes, the level is finished. \[2\]

+### Imagining Schrodinger Boxes

+After the player has finished some challenging levels about Schrodinger boxes, they should be given the ability to imagine Schrodinger boxes.
+To do so, is very simple, they just need to be holding an object, say, a flower, and start imagining.
+When they select that they wish to imagine a schrodinger box, they should select what is the other possibility for the box, they wish to imagine, say, a bucket.

+Then, after opening their eyes, the flower should be gone, and instead there will be a Schrodinger box that may either contain a flower or a bucket.
+Doing to is usually not advisable, since opening the box will create two parallel universes either way, but the player might need to do so to solve levels that ask for Schrodinger boxes as results. \[3\].

 ### Schrodinger Boxes Design Notes

 \[1\].
 The game should probably indicate in the PU selection menu that a reality has already been solved.